 A local newspaper reported:

-At London’s Chalk Farm Studios, the recording sessions were notable for several things: the sax player’s broken reed which Otway reckoned made the sax sound better; singer John Cook’s growing addiction to the kebabs pedalled by a local dealer, and the realisation that the intended b-side, 'Where’s That Fag?', actually sounded better than the a-side, 'Wide Boy'.
+At London’s Chalk Farm Studios, the recording sessions were notable for several things: the sax player’s broken reed which Otway reckoned made the sax sound better; singer John Cook’s growing addiction to the kebabs peddled by a local dealer, and the realisation that the intended b-side, 'Where’s That Fag?', actually sounded better than the a-side, 'Wide Boy'.

 Failing to secure the release of either song, Otway moved to other things and the whereabouts of the master tape became a mystery that endures to this day.
 However, 'Where’s That Fag?' gained an initially obscure if latterly surprisingly popular release on a 1979 cassette compilation, Back to Sing For Free Again Soon, on Fuck Off Records (Fuck Off 1).

 Micky Dolenz was probably the most famous person, and certainly the only ex-Monkee, to have seen the Anal Surgeons play, which he did at the Bossard Hall, Leighton Buzzard.
 We remember him though we suspect he’s forgotten us.
-Hey Micky – do you really want to be in that Hall of Fame?

 Surgeons' singer adopts casual stage pose: